 HOW TO MAKE YOUR TEAM MEETINGS MORE PRODUCTIVE?
 START WITH A VCWsprint

-The VCWsprint is composed by a maximun of 10 sequential steps described as follows:
+The VCWsprint is composed by a maximum of 9 sequential steps as described as follows:

-- Context: Why do you have this problem?
-Definition of problem/challenge (2m-5m)
+- 1) Context: Why do you have this problem?
+Definition of problem/challenge (min.
+2m-5m)

 - VCW Phase 2: everybody

-- Brainwriting of ideas/solutions followed by internet search for ideas/solutions (8m-14m)
+- 2a) Brainwriting of ideas/solutions followed by internet search for ideas/solutions (min.
+8m-14m)

-- VCW Phase 3: by you as KDM(s), with or without the team
+- VCW Phase 3: by the KDM(s), with or without the team

 - VCW Phase 4: by everybody

-Since the VCW is a structured and cyclical framework, under time pressure, well advanced VCW users might used a very reduced number of approach and/or even jump steps.
-For example, recently the “VCW Center at Nova” did a VCW Sprint to answer the following question: “How to recruit more interns and volunteers to the VCW Center?”
-After analysing our database of VCW projects aswering the same question for other orgaizations, the VCW Center found hundreds of ideas for phase 2a (generation of ideas/solutions).
-The VCW project manager, was able to jump straight away to phase 3a (selection of ideas/solutions) followed by implementation in phase 5 (3Ms- Manpower, Minute & Money).
+For example, recently the “VCW Center at Nova” did a 30m VCWsprint with 6 people to answer the following question: “How to recruit more interns and volunteers to the VCW Center?”
+After analysing our database of VCW projects, where we have several projects which aswered exactly the same question for other organizations, the VCW Center found hundreds of ideas for phase 2a (generation of ideas/solutions) and phase 2b (generation of ideas/solutions).
+The VCW project manager, who had many years of experience with the VCW, was able to jump straight away to phase 3a (selection of ideas/solutions) and phase 3c (ranking of filters), followed by phase 4a (Value Creation Funnel) and implementation in phase 5 (3Ms- Manpower, Minute & Money).
 In any case, since the VCW is a “wheel”, an experienced VCW project manager might always return to a previous stage if additional information is required.

 HOW DIFFERENT IS THE VCW FROM EXISTING TOOLS & FRAMEWORKS?